cioddi/fleximg.js/README.md

 collect all img tags that have "data-src" attribute set each
 	measure desired display dimensions
-	set the source of that img tag to a path that leads to the resized image if it is already created (called once)
+	set the source of that img tag to a path that leads to the resized image

 ```